-24Another 2 percent of records have an unvalidated SSN, and 2.5 percent indicate that the individual is an undocumented alien.
-We are grateful to Lars Vilhuber for his assistance in processing the SSN validity codes on the MEF records.
+27Another 2 percent of records have an unvalidated SSN, and 2.5 percent indicate that the individual is an undocumented alien.
+We are grateful to Lars Vilhuber for his assistance in

-25Anecdotal evidence on the validity of SSN's in other administrative data sets (such as unemployment insurance records) suggests that error rates of 2-6 percent are plausible.
+28Anecdotal evidence on the validity of SSNs in other administrative data sets (such as unemployment insurance records) suggests that error rates of 2-6 percent are plausible.